The Administrative Policies

 4. Conflict of Interest

 All personnel requests must be in compliance with the sponsoring agency, Duquesne University policy, and Internal Revenue Service regulations.
-Allowable stipends for Principal Investigators or other exempt or non-exempt University personnel may be restricted and subject to certain conditions.
+Allowable stipends for Principal Investigator or other exempt or non-exempt University personnel may be restricted and subject to certain conditions.

 6. Principal Investigator’s Responsibilities